 The real challenge with implementing end-to-end, enterprise scale automation is ensuring each piece of technology remains focused on doing what it is meant and optimized to do.
 Otherwise, innovation leaders are left relying on one technology that is limited, leading to a flawed automation roll-out and execution that is incapable of scaling.

 RPA vendors provide powerful platforms for orchestrating and deploying bots.
-Many even offer robust monitoring and reporting capabilities for robotic processes, but what are you using to optimize your processes before you pass it on to your technical resources to be developed and automated?
+Many even offer robust monitoring and reporting capabilities for robotic processes, but what are you using to optimize your complex processes before you pass it on to your technical resources to be developed and automated?
 What technology are you employing to address process debt, standardize the process, and identify waste end-to-end to ensure a seamless implementation?

 In their recent report, Advance Process Automation By Keeping Automation Technologies In Their Own Lanes, Forrester argues,